Install WordPress

 • downloading from GitHub

 In this lesson, we are going to install WordPress by downloading the most recent version from WordPress.org and installing it manually.
-The WordPress application is available via the apt command, but the apt process makes it a bit more confusing than it should be, oddly.
+The WordPress application is available via the apt command, but the apt installation method often requires additional manual configuration that can be inconsistent or more difficult to troubleshoot compared to the manual process we're using here.

 We are going to kind of follow the documentation provided by WordPress.org.
 You should read through the documentation before following my instructions, but then follow the process I outline here instead because the documentation uses some different tools than we'll use.